 A year later (2008) I was convinced by friends to go to a ‘little’ convention in Indianapolis.
 Wandering around I saw a sign and nearly punched a friend.
 PAINTING?
 MINIATURES?
 CLASSES?! …and so my obsession began.

-Now I am a competition painter, freelance artist and instructor.
-My clients include private commissions and MegaCon Games (Mercs and Myth).
-Competition awards include a bronze Crystal Brush and several gold awards from ReaperCon.
+Now I am a competition painter, freelance artist, and instructor.
+My clients include private and industry commissions.
+I have competition awards from Crystal Brush, Gen Con, and ReaperCon.

 Prior to my miniature addiction, I have always been interested in an eclectic variety of creative pursuits, but always with my own quirky twist.
 I do what I can to carry that into my miniature works.